KotaMaheshKumar/Stock-Market-Price_Prediction/README.md

 Data Description
 > The downloaded daily stock prices data using YahooFinance API provides the information about,

 Open: Price of stock when market opens in the morning

-Close: Price of stock when the market closes in the evening Adj Close: Price of stock adjusted to reflect the stock's value after accounting any corporate actions.
+Close: Price of stock when the market closes in the evening

+Adj Close: Price of stock adjusted to reflect the stock's value after accounting any corporate actions

 High: Highest price the stock registered trading on that day

-Low: Lowest price the stock is traded on that day.
+Low: Lowest price the stock is traded on that day

 Volume: Total amount of stocks traded on that day.

 EDA